caligrafy/caligrafy-quill/README.md

 + You are good to go!
 If the quick installation does not complete successfully, proceed with the manual installation

+**Testing the Installation**
++ You can test if the framework is working by visiting `http://localhost:<server port, default 80>/<caligrafy root folder. default: caligrafy-quill>` in the browser.

 <br />

 ### Using Docker